Soldie/braiins-os-Linus-Miner-BITCOIN/docs/index.md

 ## Recovery Mode

-Users doesn't have to typically enter recovery mode while using Braiins OS in a standard way.
-The ```bos2factory.py``` downgrade process uses it to restore the original factory firmware from the manufacturer.
+Users don't have to typically enter recovery mode while using Braiins OS in a standard way.
+The ```restore2factory.py``` downgrade process uses it to restore the original factory firmware from the manufacturer.
 It can also be useful when repairing/investigating the currently installed system.

 The recovery mode can be invoked in different ways: